guptagarima2301/job-application/README.md

 Add New jobs and fetch existing one from database: Easily add new employees to the portal by providing their details.
 Edit job List: The homepage displays all the added employees with their relevant information.
 Responsive Design: The portal is fully responsive, providing a seamless experience on both desktop and mobile devices.
+Filtering system:filter jobs on the basis of their status.
+Admin dashboard and user dashboard

 ## Demo video